Introduction to Multi-Armed Bandits

 \xhdr{Hardness of the problem.} Adversarial BwK is a much harder problem compared to the stochastic version.
 The new challenge is that the algorithm needs to decide how much budget to save for the future, without being able to predict it.
 An algorithm must compete, during any given time segment $[1,\tau]$, with a distribution $D_\tau$ over arms that maximizes the total reward on this time segment.
 However, these distributions may be very different for different $\tau$.
 For example, one distribution $D_{\tau}$ may exhaust some resources by time $\tau$, whereas another distribution $D_{\tau'}$, $\tau'> \tau$ may save some resources for later.

 Due to this hardness, one can only approximate optimal rewards up to a multiplicative factor, whereas sublinear regret is no longer possible.
-To state this point more concretely, consider the ratio $\OPTFD/\E[\REW]$, called \emph{competitive ratio}, where $\OPTFD$ is the expected total reward of the best fixed distribution over arms.
+To state this point more concretely, consider the ratio $\OPTFD/\E[\REW]$, called \emph{competitive ratio}, where $\OPTFD$ is the fixed-distribution benchmark (as defined in Section~\ref{BwK:sec:intro}).
 A very strong lower bound holds: no algorithm can achieve competitive ratio better than $O(\log T)$ on all problem instances.
 The lower-bounding construction involves only two arms and only one resource, and forces the algorithm to make a huge commitment without knowing the future.

 It is instructive to consider a simple example in which the competitive ratio is at least $\tfrac54-o(1)$ for any algorithm.
-There are two arms and one resource with budget $\tfrac{T}{2}$.
+There are two arms and one resource with budget $\nicefrac{T}{2}$.
 Arm $1$ has zero rewards and zero consumption.
-Arm $2$ has consumption $1$ in each round, and offers reward $\tfrac12$ in each round of the first half-time ($\tfrac{T}{2}$ rounds).
+Arm $2$ has consumption $1$ in each round, and offers reward $\nicefrac12$ in each round of the first half-time ($\nicefrac{T}{2}$ rounds).
 In the second half-time, it offers either reward $1$ in all rounds, or reward $0$ in all rounds.
 Thus, there are two problem instances that coincide for the first half-time and differ in the second half-time.
 The algorithm needs to choose how much budget to invest in the first half-time, without knowing what comes in the second.
-Any choice leads to competitive ratio at least $\tfrac54$ on one of the two instances.
+Any choice leads to competitive ratio at least $\nicefrac54$ on one of the two instances.